Bakoroba/lstm_stock_prediction_fundamental/README.md

 ---

 # Overview
-The goal of the LSTM stock predictor based on company fundamentals is to build a stock predictor LSTM model to predict the movement of the stock market using  the machine learning ML) techniques and the fundamental characteristics of a company
+The goal of the LSTM stock predictor based on company fundamentals is to build a stock predictor LSTM model to predict the movement of the stock market using the machine learning ML) techniques and the fundamental characteristics of a company.

 The main functionalities include:
 - Historical fundamental features data collection and cleaning